franciscojdg/TempoAndGenreExtractor/README.md

  ## Models

- The models used are shown in ...
+ The individual models that have been tested, as well as data processing performed, are described in separate jupyter notebooks under [Modelo](https://github.com/franciscojdg/TempoAndGenreExtractor/Modelo)

+ TO DO: describe models

  ## Results

- ...some results here...
+TO DO: I will discuss a bit of the results here in the future

  ## Bibilography